sangdon/sangdon.github.io/index.md

 # Short Bio

 My research interest focuses on designing safe and secure learning-enabled autonomous systems by understanding from theory to implementation.
-I collaborate with [Insup Lee](http://cis.upenn.edu/~lee) and [Osbert Bastani](https://obastani.github.io/) at University of Pennsylvania.

-I received Bachelor's degree in Computer Science from Seoul National University in 2010 under the mentorship of Prof. <a href='http://bi.snu.ac.kr/~btzhang'>Byoung-Tak Zhang</a> and Prof. <a href='http://mrl.snu.ac.kr/~jehee/'>Jehee Lee</a>.
+I'm exicted to join Prof. [Taesoo Kim](https://taesoo.kim/)'s group at GaTech as a postdoc researcher.
+Previously, I obtained a PhD degree in Computer and Information Science from University of Pennsylvania, where I was fortunate to work with Prof. [Insup Lee](http://cis.upenn.edu/~lee) and Prof. [Osbert Bastani](https://obastani.github.io/).
+I received a Bachelor's degree in Computer Science from Seoul National University in 2010 under the mentorship of Prof. <a href='http://bi.snu.ac.kr/~btzhang'>Byoung-Tak Zhang</a> and Prof. <a href='http://mrl.snu.ac.kr/~jehee/'>Jehee Lee</a>.
 I continued my graduate study and received a Master's degree in Electrical and Computer Engineering in 2012 under the supervision of Prof. <a href='http://cv.snu.ac.kr/kmlee'>Kyoung Mu Lee</a>.
 I had a research internship at Google Cloud AI, hosted by [Kihyuk Sohn](https://sites.google.com/site/kihyuksml/).

 # Publications
 ## Conference